nicolehsiung/PalindromeLinkedList/README.md

 # PalindromeLinkedList
-use the characteristic od Queue(vector) to manage the target.
+use the characteristic od Queue(vector) to achieve the goal.